mikepan/GameEngineBook/text/02-FirstGame.md

 \*\*\* End Note

-We will create a swimming cycle[md]an animation where the first and the last poses are the same and can be played seamlessly in a loop.
+We will create a swimming cycle-an animation where the first and the last poses are the same and can be played seamlessly in a loop.
 Let's start by the following these steps:

 \*\*\* Begin Numbered List